trangdata/tpot-fss-ms/README.md

 <!-- usage note: edit this section. -->

-This repository is a template manuscript (a.k.a. rootstock).
-Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.
+This repository is the manuscript for a current development of TPOT with two new features: Dataset Selector and Template.
+Analysis code is available in the repository https://github.com/trang1618/tpot-ds.
+The manuscript is collaboratively written on GitHub using [Manubot](https://github.com/greenelab/manubot-rootstock).

 ## Manubot